 The extended log format allows you to specify the type and order of information recorded about each HTTP communication.
-To enable this format in the Administration Console:
+To enable this format, set the Format attribute on the HTTP tab in the Administration Console to Extended.
+(See Section 5.6.3.3, "Creating Custom Field Identifiers").